-You don’t need to have programing skills, coding wizardry or a background in learning design to get started – gomo makes it all incredibly easy with a drag and drop interface and ‘ease of use’ as part of the DNA of the product.
+You don’t need to have programming skills, coding wizardry or a background in learning design to get started – Gomo makes it all incredibly easy with a drag and drop interface and ‘ease of use’ as part of the DNA of the product.

 - Duplicate and customize our stylish, ready-made themes to give the project a unique look and feel

 - Create the project and set its configuration